 We serve as the manager or operating member (collectively, the manager) of our Equity-Method Investments and provide management services in exchange for fees and reimbursements.
-As the manager, we are paid an acquisition fee, as defined in the agreements.
+As the manager, we are paid an acquisition fee, as defined in those agreements.
 Additionally, we are paid an annual asset management fee for managing the properties owned by our Equity-Method Investments, as defined in the agreements.
-For the three months ended March 31, 2020 and 2019, we recorded approximately \$0.3 million and \$0.2 million, respectively, in acquisition and asset management fees.
+For each of the three months ended March 31, 2021 and 2020, we recorded approximately \$0.3 million in acquisition and asset management fees from our Equity-Method Investments.